boyofgreen/web-app-HOL/cross-platform-app-with-cordova/README.md

 	_Icons for all platforms are under res/icons_

 1. Open a file explorer and browse to the folder **res\icons** of your **CordovaToDo** project.
-Replace the files under the each platform folder by the ones in this repository.
+Replace the files under each platform folder with the ones in this repository.

 	* windows: [res\icons\windows](EndSolution/CordovaToDo/CordovaToDo/res/icons/windows)
 	* windows phone: [res\icons\wp8](EndSolution/CordovaToDo/CordovaToDo/res/icons/wp8)
 	* android: [res\icons\android](EndSolution/CordovaToDo/CordovaToDo/res/icons/android)
 	* iOS: [res\icons\iOS](EndSolution/CordovaToDo/CordovaToDo/res/icons/iOS)

-1. Still in the file explorer, change into the folder **res\screens** of your **CordovaToDo** project.
-Replace the files under the each platform folder by the ones in this repository.
+1. Still in the file explorer, go to the **res\screens** folder of your **CordovaToDo** project.
+Replace the files under each platform folder with the ones in this repository.

 	* windows: [res\screens\windows](EndSolution/CordovaToDo/CordovaToDo/res/screens/windows)
 	* windows phone: [res\screens\wp8](EndSolution/CordovaToDo/CordovaToDo/res/screens/wp8)
 	* android: [res\screens\android](EndSolution/CordovaToDo/CordovaToDo/res/screens/android)
 	* iOS: [res\screens\iOS](EndSolution/CordovaToDo/CordovaToDo/res/screens/iOS)

-1. Switch back to Visual Studio and close the tab for **config.xml**.
+1. Switch back to Visual Studio and close the **config.xml** tab.

-	In the next step you will open it again in "code" mode instead of using the Designer, so the background color can be set.
+	In the next step you will open it again in "code" mode instead of using the Designer, so we can set the background color.

 1. In the Solution Explorer windows, right-click **config.xml** and click **View Code**.